Cariri Metro: History

-In late 2006 Lúcio Alcântara, the then-Governor of Ceará announced the construction of a passenger rail line in Cariri, which was later renamed Metrô do Cariri.
-The inauguration was scheduled for February 2007, but in January 2007 work on the line was halted due to the change in state government, and was only resumed in June 2007.
+In late 2006, Lúcio Alcântara, the then-Governor of Ceará, announced the construction of a passenger rail line in Cariri, which was later renamed Metrô do Cariri.
+The inauguration was scheduled for February 2007, but in January 2007, work on the line was halted due to the change in state government, and was only resumed in June 2007.

-The Metro Cariri was officially opened for test service on 1 December 2009, and after further testing was opened for full commercial operation in 2010.
+The Metro Cariri was officially opened for test service on 1 December 2009 and, after further testing, for full commercial operation in 2010.

 Operations

 Line

 The Cariri Metro's single passenger rail line, called the Central Line, serves a total of nine stations, and runs over a total length of 13.6 km, consisting entirely of an at-grade rail route.
 The gauge of this line is meter gauge.
-The frequency of trains on the line is every 40 minutes on weekdays, and every one hour and 20 minutes on Saturdays.
+The frequency of trains on the line is every 40 minutes on weekdays.
+Every one hour and 20 minutes on Saturdays.

 A second line for the system, to be called the South Line, is in the planning stages.

 Rolling stock

-Example of the VLT Bom Sinal in Macaé which is almost identical to the one in Cariri.
+Example of the VLT Bom Sinal in Macaé, which is almost identical to the one in Cariri.

 The fleet generally consists of a LRV trainset composition which is formed by two air-conditioned cars, and which are capable of carrying up to 330 passengers per train.
 While the vehicles used by the Cariri Metro have a maximum speed of 80 km/h, they operate with a maximum speed of 60 km/h on the rail line itself.
 The LRVs operated on this line are diesel hydraulic powered.

 The trainsets are built by Bom Sinal Indústria e Comércio Ltda., a company established in the municipality of Barbalha.
 LRVs are stored in a depot in Crato.

 During festival season, the number of cars is doubled due to demand.